 - Prioritize these features using tools like “Pain and gain map”, prioritization matrix, etc.

-I have explained these steps in “5 tips to create a sleek MVP”.
+I have explained these steps in my tutorial on “5 tips to create a sleek MVP”.

 I recommend that you define the MVP scope as follows:

-- Offer a web, an Android, and an iOS app.
+- Offer a web, an Android, an iOS app, and possibly a Microsoft Windows app or a hybrid app.

 3. Formulate an effective development approach